eschares/combine_WoS_and_Dimensions/README.md

 <img src="merge.png" width=500>

 # Problem
+Want to understand an institution's publishing activity (often looking at one particular publisher).
 Analyzing metadata on scholarly outputs often requires a data export from one or more bibliographic databases.

 Each has their own pros and cons.